kubernetes/enhancements/keps/sig-node/2625-cpumanager-policies-thread-placement/README.md

 This means that the allocation will be performed in terms of hardware thread sets (physical cores).
 On 2-way SMT platforms this means hardware thread pairs.
 If the container requires a odd number of cores, the leftover core will be left unallocated, and the policy will guarantee no workload will consume it.

-Example: let’s consider a pod with one container requesting 5 cores.
+Example: let’s consider a pod with a single container.
+The workload needs 5 isolated cores; a core must be left unallocated to avoid noisy neighbours.
+To pass admission, 6 cores must be requested.

 ![Example core allocation with the smtaware policy when requesting a odd number of cores](smtaware-allocation-odd-cores.png)

-### Implementation details of `smtaware` CPU Manager
+### Implementation strategy of `smtaware` CPU Manager policy

 - The CPU Manager implements the pod admit handler interface and participates in Kubelet pod admission.
-- GetAllocateResourcesPodAdmitHandler() function in the Container Manager is modified to perform admission checks for CPU Manager in addition to the already occuring Topology manager admission check.
+- GetAllocateResourcesPodAdmitHandler() function in the Container Manager is modified to perform admission checks for CPU Manager in addition to the already occurring Topology manager admission check.
 Just like Topology Manager returns `TopologyAffinityError` is case of resources cannot be NUMA-aligned in case of `restricted` or `single-numa-node policy`, CPU Manager admission failure results in a rejected pod with `SMTAlignmentError`.
 If both CPU Manager and Topology manager don't allow pod to be admitted `ContainerManagerAdmissionError` is returned to indicate that both the admit handlers are not allowing pod to be admitted.
 - The Policy interface in CPU Manager is enhanced to support an Admit function.
 This allows to perform pod admission decision for CPU Manager policies.
 - When CPU Manager is configured with `smtaware` policy, when the Admit() function is called it is checked if the CPU request is such that it would acquire an entire physical core.
 In case request translates to partial occupancy of the cores the Pod will not be admitted and would fail with `SMTAlignmentError`.
 In case of `static` and `none` policy, the Admit() function always returns true meaning the pod is always admitted.